ChamsDel-Online/ChamsDel-Online.github.io/index.md

         <div class="v0-card-icon v0-card-icon-3">🤖</div>
         <h3>AI Integration</h3>
         <p>
-          Leverage the power of LLMs and AI to create intelligent features that enhance your product and delight users.
+          We've been experimenting with LLMs and AI features in our apps.
+          It's fascinating to see how AI can enhance user experiences—from smart content generation to personalized interactions.
         </p>
       </div>